State policies on extreme heat seen as critical in mitigating climate change effects - NewsBreak

 At least 35 dead in devastating Kentucky flooding

-(NEW YORK) — The death toll from the devastating flooding that hit eastern Kentucky continues to rise as more rain hits the region, according to officials.
+(NEW YORK) -- The death toll from the devastating flooding that hit eastern Kentucky continues to rise as more rain hits the region, according to officials.
 A total of 35 people have been confirmed dead, Kentucky Gov. Andy Beshear said Monday afternoon.
-Among those killed are four siblings —...
+Among those killed are four siblings -- ages...

 Comments / 0